-And while the Royal College of Obstetricians and Gynaecologists warns that falling pregnant after the age of 35 can be difficult, the new generation of smart fertility gadgets and clever apps are here to help.
+And while the Royal College of Obstetricians and Gynaecologists warns that falling pregnant after the age of 35 can be difficult, a new generation of smart fertility gadgets and clever apps are here to help.

 Read this: Wearable tech to boost women's health

 This oral basal body thermometer claims to take temperatures up to four times faster than standard thermometers.
-It has a vibrating, as opposed to ringing, alarm to let the user know when it's time to take their temperature, which may come as a welcome feature to a sleeping partner.
+It also has a vibrating, as opposed to ringing, alarm to let the user know when it's time to take their temperature, which may come as a welcome feature to a sleeping partner.

-It is designed to work alongside the popular Kindara app for Android and iOS, and wirelessly sync information to give the user instant insight into their reproductive health.
+It's designed to work alongside the popular Kindara app for Android and iOS, and wirelessly sync information to give the user instant insight into their reproductive health.
 On the app, women can access personalised information to help them get pregnant, as well as chart sexual activity and health concerns and connect with other users for support.

 In order to get the most accurate results from basal thermometers, the user must take their temperature every day at the same time.
 This can prove a challenge with oral and underarm methods, but this in-ear basal thermometer can be worn all night to continuously monitor basal temperature.
-This means the user can fall asleep with the silicon-encased earbud in and needn't have to worry about waking up at the optimum time every day.
+This means the user can fall asleep with the silicon-encased earbud in and don't have to worry about waking up at the optimum time every day.
 It will beam information it collects via Bluetooth to the Yono smartphone app once it's in its base station.
 Plus, it only needs to be charged once a week.

 $129.99/$60 for lease, yonolabs.com